SAP/ui5-webcomponents-react/packages/compat/README.md

 **What it does**

-<p>The script patches the <code>@ui5/webcomponents-compat</code> and <code>@ui5/webcomponents-react-compat</code> table component and subcomponents components and subcomponents to render with a different custom element name (tag name) compared to the v2 implementation.
+<p>The script patches the <code>@ui5/webcomponents-compat</code> and <code>@ui5/webcomponents-react-compat</code> table component and subcomponents to render with a different custom element name (tag name) compared to the v2 implementation.
 This is done internally using <code>patch-package</code> to adjust the implementation in the <b>node_modules</b>.</p>

-<p><b>Note:</b> Since the tag names and the related attribute are changed, any CSS selectors targeting these tags must be updated accordingly!</p>
+<p>⚠️ <b>Note:</b> Since the tag names and the related attribute are changed, any CSS selectors targeting these tags must be updated accordingly!</p>

 **How to use**